xianlinbox/daily_practise/aws-solution-architect/storage.md

 ## event notification

-S3 Event Notifications feature to receive notifications when certain events happen in your S3 bucket, the destination can be: SNS/SS/EventBridge/Lambda
+S3 Event Notifications feature to receive notifications when certain events happen in your S3 bucket, the destination can be: SNS/SQS/EventBridge/Lambda, can check the API called but can't check api inside permission,

+we can enable object-level logging and add cloudtrail to capture this log for analysis.

 # FSx